Size ranking: 7th

 On the other side of the Square of Pegasus, the present-day Gamma Pegasi was joined with Alpha Andromedae to form Bi, the eastern wall of the Emperor’s palace grounds, also seen as the Emperor’s private reference library.
 The 14th lunar mansion was named Bi (‘wall’) after this constellation.
 (Confusingly, the 19th mansion, in Taurus, is also called Bi but has a different meaning.)
 Chinese astronomers did at least note the obvious fact that the four stars of Shi and Bi formed a great square, and likened it to the mouth of a fish.

-Epsilon and Theta Pegasi were joined with Alpha Aquarii to form Wēi, an angular-shaped constellation representing the roof of a house; Wēi (‘rooftop’), the 12th Chinese lunar mansion, took its name from this group.
-Between Wēi and the preceding mansion, Xu, were four pairs of stars representing judges or arbiters.
-Silu (‘deified judge of rank’) and Siming (‘deified judge of life’) consisted of stars in Pegasus and Aquarius, identities uncertain.
+Epsilon and Theta Pegasi were joined with Alpha Aquarii to form Wei, an angular-shaped constellation representing the roof of a house; Wei (‘rooftop’), the 12th Chinese lunar mansion, took its name from this group.
+Between Wei and the preceding mansion, Xu, were four pairs of stars representing judges or arbiters of various matters.
+Silu (governing honours, rank, and salaries) and Siming (governing punishment, life, and death) consisted of stars in southern Pegasus and northern Aquarius, identities uncertain.
 The other two, Siwei and Sifei, were over the border in adjoining Equuleus.

 In the northern part of present-day Pegasus, Iota Pegasi and three other stars formed Jiu, a mortar, while Pi Pegasi and 1 Lacertae above it were part of Chu, a pestle, used for preparing food.
 Near the border with Vulpecula was Ren, ‘humans’, five stars in the shape of a stick figure; however, sources differ as to which stars were involved and probably different stars were used at different times.